Maximizing Sales with Non-Monetary Service Value

 Get Sales Ready with RED BEAR

 It’s important to shift the focus of your sales team away from just price and toward value.
-Non-monetary and service value serves as a creative tool for negotiators, a way to break through impasses and address client needs over superficial wants.
+Non-monetary and service value serve as a creative tool for negotiators, a way to break through impasses and address client needs over superficial wants.

 This strategy is at the heart of the RED BEAR negotiation methodology.